jensdietrich/shadedetector/README.md

-# ShadeDetector -- A Tool to Detect Vulnerabilities in Clones and Shaded Components.
+# ShadeDetector -- A Tool to Detect Vulnerabilities in Cloned or Shaded Components.

 ## Overview